mirhamasala/star_dust/README.md

 And I have an event listener for `animationend` which removes the element from the page after the animation concludes.

+---

+Click events have a 200ms delay on touch screens.
+So I looked into `touchstart`, but then I was getting double stars.
+Turns out a touch event also triggers a click event, weird mobile behavior.
+That’s why I have some conditions set for that in my code.

+If you have a click event handler on a touch screen, it takes 200ms to register because it looks for a `touchstart` first.
+It’s a built-in pause so if you want to get around that you have to listen to `touchstart`.

 ## Look up

 - [x] Animations
 - [x] Transitions
 - [x] `transform` property
+- [ ] `Math.floor()`, `Math.random()`

 ### Notes